haydenth/utm-passer/README.md

 Site A.com ---> Site B.com ---> conversion on B
 ```

 The problem is that if you want to track conversion by source, site B has no idea about the origin of the traffic to site A unless you pass it a `utm_source` code.
 Once you do that, Google Analytics should take it from there.
-This library when installed on a page will enforce that the following three variables: `utm_source`, `utm_medium`, and `utm_campaign` get passed to any other link on that page.
+This library when installed on all pages on site A will enforce that the following three variables: `utm_source`, `utm_medium`, and `utm_campaign` get passed to any other link on that page.
+This way, if you link to B from site A, the right parameters will be passed over.

+This only works for `GET` requests.

 It should respect url in most common formats, although if you use this and find something broken submit an issue on here so I can take a look.